eartharoid/eartharoid.me/content/projects/other/left4craft.md

 I have helped a bit with the plugins, but I have done much more for the Discord bot and the website.

-> I also accidentally the forums in April 2020 whilst updating phpBB, which is why I made a new website for Left4Craft.
+> I also accidentally deleted the forums in April 2020 whilst updating phpBB, which is why I made a new website for Left4Craft.

 ## Support